 Which lounge has the best food?

 It certainly isn’t the Aspire lounge.
-Unfortunately, the United Club and Sky Club aren’t much better.
-However, if I was being threatened and I had to make and on-the-spot decision, I’d choose the Sky Club.
-The food in there isn’t great but, it is slightly less sucky than the other two.
+Unfortunately, the other lounges aren’t much better.
+However, if I was being threatened, and I had to make and on-the-spot decision, I’d choose the Sky Club.
+The food in there isn’t great but, it is slightly less sucky than the others.

 Which lounge is the noisiest?

-Are there any plans to build a lounge in Terminal 2 East?
+Are there any plans to build a proper lounge in Terminal 2 East?

 Are there any plans to build lounges in Terminal 1?